WalletConnect/walletconnect-specs/chat/discoverability.md

 In any scenario, the proposer never needs to exchange their public key to its peer to create a chat thread but in scenarios 1 and 2 it assumes the proposer has prior knowledge of its peer blockchain account.

-## Scenario 1 - A finds B's public key through the default registry
+## Scenario 1 - A finds B's public key through the default keyserver

 In this scenario, it is assumed that A has knowledge of B's blockchain account.

-If B has not registered in the default registry then A would not be able to find its public key to invite to chat.
+If B has not registered in the default keyserver then A would not be able to find its public key to invite to chat.

-If B has already registered in the default registry then A would retrieve its public key to invite to chat.
+If B has already registered in the default keyserver then A would retrieve its public key to invite to chat.

-Thus A can query the default registry using the resolve() method to get B's public key.
+Thus A can query the default keyserver using the resolve() method to get B's public key.

 ## Scenario 2 - A finds B's public key through the ENS domain